 If you have travelled elsewhere in Italy, you will note that the area around the train station is often the most sketchy, even in Sicily, Rome or Milan.

-Quartieri Spagnoli and Museo are both neighbourhoods that are generally fine but where you should be careful when walking at night.
+Quartieri Spagnoli and Museo are both neighbourhoods that are generally fine.
+Yet in both places, you should be careful when walking at night.

 Is Naples Safe?